esp8266/Arduino/doc/faq/a06-global-build-options.rst

 Using global defines or compiler command-line options will lead to bad builds when the **Aggressively cache compiled core** feature is enabled.
-When ``#define`` changes require ``core.a`` to be recompiled, and multiple Sketches are open, they can no longer reliably share one cached ``core.a``.
+When ``#define`` changes require rebuilding ``core.a`` and multiple Sketches are open, they can no longer reliably share one cached ``core.a``.
 In a simple case: The 1st Sketch to be built has its version of ``core.a`` cached.
 Other sketches will use this cached version for their builds.

 To turn this off, you need to find the location of ``preferences.txt``.
-Using the Arduino IDE, go to *File->Preferences*.
+From the Arduino IDE, go to *File->Preferences*.
 Make note of the path to ``prefereces.txt``.
 You cannot edit the file while the Arduino IDE is running.
 Close all Arduino IDE windows and edit the file ``preferences.txt``.
 Change ``compiler.cache_core=true`` to